Abylkairkhan/RelogApp/README.md

-Sure!
-Here is a beautifully crafted `README.md` for your Relog test task project on GitHub:

----

 # Relog Test Task

 Welcome to the Relog test task project!
 This project serves as an example of building a modern Android application using the latest technologies and best practices.